philthompson10/pyqtdeploy/doc/sysroot.rst

         :param str name: the name of the file.
         :return: the file object of the opened file.

+    .. py:attribute:: option_install_from_source

+        .. versionadded:: 3.2.0

+        This is set by the component if it supports the ``install_from_source`` component option.

     .. py:method:: parse_version_number(version_nr)
         :staticmethod: